Ida Hunt Udall: Mormon Underground

 In mid-1884, David Udall was indicted on a charge of polygamy.
+Federal law had criminalized polygamy in U. S. territories since the 1862 Morrill Anti-Bigamy Act, and the 1882 Edmunds Act additionally outlawed "unlawful cohabitation", or the cohabitation of a man with multiple women without marriage proven.
 To avoid being subpoenaed and forced to testify against him, as questioning plural wives in court was a well-known strategy of anti-polygamy prosecution, Ida Udall went into hiding for over two years in a practice known as the "Mormon Underground".
+By "Mormon Underground", Latter-day Saints referred to a variety of strategies for evading arrests or subpoenas, including frequently moving, living in hiding, keeping marriages and pregnancies secret, and living under pseudonyms.
 Historian Charles Peterson writes that Udall did so to "remove the physical evidence that would indict" David: herself.
 Accompanied by three other plural wives, Udall vacated St. Johns and went to Snowflake.

-In August, federal marshals inquired after Ida Udall at the Udall home in St. Johns; they even questioned four-year-old Pearl, who denied any knowledge of Ida Udall's whereabouts.
-By September 28, Udall was leaving Arizona in order to live with David Udall's parents in Nephi, Utah.
+In August, federal marshals inquired after Ida Udall at the Udall home in St. Johns where they questioned four-year-old Pearl, who denied any knowledge of Ida Udall's whereabouts.
+On September 28, Udall fled town, and she eventually went to live with David Udall's parents in Nephi, Utah.
 When prosecutors brought polygamy charges against David Udall, they were unable to summon Ida Udall to testify against him and failed to secure a conviction.

 Udall remained on the Underground for over two years and gave birth to her first child with David, named Pauline, while in hiding.
 During this time, Udall stayed with David's parents sporadically, and she depended heavily on support from a network of friends and other Latter-day Saint women who assisted her materially and emotionally by helping her secure employment, childcare, social connections, and emotional stability.
 To support herself, Udall often turned to sewing and bookkeeping, and she briefly held a job transcribing county records.
-In order to obfuscate their relationship and her location, Udall communicated with David only through her co-wife Ella.
-Even in this correspondence, David wrote as if he and Ida were siblings in order to maintain a "family cover", though not being acknowledged as a wife frustrated Udall, who felt lonely in her isolation from the family.
+In order to obfuscate their relationship and her location, Udall communicated with David through her co-wife Ella.
+Even in this correspondence, David wrote as if he and Ida were siblings in order to maintain plausible deniability about their relationship, though not being acknowledged as a wife frustrated Udall, who felt lonely in her isolation from the family.